-Ajax technology - an introduction
+The Ajax technology

 In a broader sense, Ajax represents a cluster of technologies that were so designed as to create a developer comprehensive and user-end facile language.
 At both ends, developer and remote user, Ajax creates and delivers rich web applications on a desktop application basis, providing lower bandwidth usage and speeding up loading page time by retrieving data from servers in the background of the page asynchronously.